In October, the scenery of the Lake District in England is beyond compare.

 Picturesque scenery, beautiful views, rugged terrain, mountains as far as the eye can see, calm lakes that mirror the autumn colors of trees and fells, and legendary places where history has been made for thousands of years.
 Join me in the coming weeks for visits to some memorable places in the Lake District and Northumberland.

 Get started on reading more about the Lake District and Northumberland with Guide to Windermere: With Tours to the Neighbouring Lakes and Other Interesting Places, by Harriet Martineau; An Independent Woman’s Lake District Writings, also by Harriet Martineau, compiled, edited, and with an introduction by Michael R. Hill; The Shepherd’s Life: Modern Dispatches from an Ancient Landscape, by James Rebanks; three books, all titled The Lake District, but written by J.A.
-Brooks, Edward Alan Bowness, and Vivienne Crow; Gardens of the Lake District, by Tim Longville; DK Eyewitness Travel Top 10: England’s Lake District; The Rough Guide to the Lake District; Oliver Berry’s Coniston, Hawkshead & Around, The Lake District and Grasmere & the Central Lake District; The English Lakes: A History, by Ian Thompson; The Solitude of Mountains: Constable and the Lake District, by Stephen Hebron, Conal Shields and Timothy Wilcox; The Naked Shore of the North Sea, by Tom Blass; Landskipping: Painters, Ploughmen and Places, by Anna Pavord; Landmarks, The Wild Places, and The Old Ways: A Journey on Foot, all by Robert MacFarlane; and The Shepherd’s View: Modern Photographs from an Ancient Landscape, by James Rebanks.
+Brooks, Edward Alan Bowness, and Vivienne Crow; Gardens of the Lake District, by Tim Longville; DK Eyewitness Travel Top 10: England’s Lake District; The Rough Guide to the Lake District; Oliver Berry’s Coniston, Hawkshead & Around, The Lake District and Grasmere & the Central Lake District; The English Lakes: A History, by Ian Thompson; The Solitude of Mountains: Constable and the Lake District, by Stephen Hebron, Conal Shields and Timothy Wilcox; The Naked Shore of the North Sea, by Tom Blass; Landskipping: Painters, Ploughmen and Places, by Anna Pavord; Landmarks, The Wild Places, and The Old Ways: A Journey on Foot, all by Robert MacFarlane; The Shepherd’s View: Modern Photographs from an Ancient Landscape, by James Rebanks; and Icons of England, edited by Bill Bryson.
 Founders of the National Trust, by Graham Murphy, describes the work of Hardwick Rawnsley as “Defender of the Lakes” and his efforts to create the National Trust.